 One of the biggest expenses you’ll face is the cost of filling up your gas tank and car insurance.
 Of specific note for a Canadian road trip are the following:

-• Just cruise.
+- Just cruise.
 Setting your cruise at 80 km/h is optimal for fuel economy.
-Check out some auto reviews in canada to see which vehicles are the most fuel-efficient.

-• Search for the best car insurance in Montreal and the rest of Canada, because having car insurance in most provinces in Canada is mandatory and you can save a lot of money by shopping around for the best deals.
+- Search for the best car insurance you can find, because having car insurance in most provinces in Canada is mandatory and you can save a lot of money by shopping around for the best deals.

 A Canadian road trip is a wonderful experience whether you’re a lifelong Canuck or a foreign traveler.
 Use the tips above to save money and, most importantly, enjoy your time in the Great White North.